icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-3.md

 * User casts a vote in the origin chain either using the `voteYes()` or `voteNo()` method.
 * Tally of votes in the origin chain is updated, it increases by one for `countOfYes` variable if the `voteYes()` method is called or it increases the `countOfNo` variable if the `voteNo()` method is called.
-* The dApp contract in the origin chain invokes the `sendCallMessage` method of the xCall contract in the origin chain, the rollback param will either be a byte representation of the string `voteYesRollback` or the string `voteNoRollback` to identify the type of vote that was cast.
+* The dApp contract in the origin chain invokes the `sendCallMessage` method of the ICON GMP (xCall) contract in the origin chain, the rollback param will either be a byte representation of the string `voteYesRollback` or the string `voteNoRollback` to identify the type of vote that was cast.
 * The destination chain receives the message, if the total vote cap has been reached it triggers a `revert` and executes a rollback, if the total vote cap has not been reached it updates the interal tally of the votes.

 The following is the updated Java smart contract: